JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-08-cruising-coastal-cities.md

 ![white-house](/images/white-house.jpg)

-*This solf for $24.5 million in 2022, and is for sale again now*
+*This sold for $24.5 million in 2022, and is for sale again now*

 Shortly after passing it, the ICW became a massive shipping channel so large that five cruise ships were parked at the dock…five!
 These steel beasts seem impossibly large, I can't imagine what it would be like to try and drive a floating city.
 The first one we passed had a crew that was attempting to load one of the massive lifeboats back onto the ship.
 It was about the same size as our boat.